- The impact of disasters on agriculture: Addressing the information gap23/05/2017

 FAO Regional Programme Framework for Disaster Risk Management 2010 -2013

-Each year, countries in the Eastern and Central region of Africa (ECA) experience the highest number of natural hazards and people -induced disasters in all of Africa.
+Each year, countries in the Eastern and Central region of Africa experience the highest number of natural hazards and people-induced disasters in all of Africa.
 More and more people are adversely affected by natural hazards, such as droughts and floods, as well as crop and livestock diseases, civil conflicts, unstable market conditions and volatile food prices, gender inequalities and HIV.
-As they result in the loss of lives, assets and livelihoods, these natural and people-induced disasters affect men and women differently and, at the same time, weaken the social support systems.
-Given the complex nature of often simultaneous and protracted crises affecting ECA, coordinated action towards adopting a more holistic approach is needed.
-Such an approach would integrate disaster risk reduction (pre-disaster preparedness, prevention and mitigation) into emergency response and post-disaster recovery strategies.
+Given the complex nature of often simultaneous and protracted crises affecting Eastern and Central region of Africa, coordinated action towards adopting a more holistic approach is needed.
+Such an approach would integrate disaster risk reduction into emergency response and post-disaster recovery strategies.

 In line with this need, FAO has elaborated a new Strategic Framework - FAO Regional Framework for Disaster Risk Management 2010-2013: Reducing and managing disaster risk to improve food and livelihood security in Eastern and Central Africa - that will serve as the foundation for the regional disaster risk management programme (DRM) in Eastern and Central Africa.
 This Regional DRM Programme Framework provides an integrated approach to disaster risk reduction and DRM interventions, and acts as a platform for the development of national Plans of Action (PoAs).